kcgidw/fao/readme.md

 # Fake Artist Online

-An online multiplayer game based on Oink Games' tabletop game, _A Fake Artist Goes to New York_.
+An online party game based on Oink Games' tabletop game, _A Fake Artist Goes to New York_.
 Draw with your phone or a mouse.

 Play on Heroku: https://kc-fakeartistonline.herokuapp.com/